DataONEorg/k8s-cluster/admin/backup.md

 ## Excluding volumes

+Only snapshots of dynamically provisioned CephFS volumes can be created and backed up.
+Manually provisioned volume backups are set up manually with Restic or rsync.

 We are using the `opt-out` approach to Velero FSB backups.
 Everything is backed up, unless excluded.
 Here is how to exclude volumes:

 Find the failed backup volume: